 After the first four weeks of the term and through the eighth week, students may withdraw from a course(s).
 A grade of W will appear on the academic transcript, which will not affect their GPA.
-After eight weeks, a student may request a medical withdrawal with proper medical documentation to be submitted and approved by the dean of academic success.
+After eight weeks, a student may request a medical withdrawal with proper medical documentation to be submitted and approved by the Associate Vice President for Student Success.
 This normally constitutes a withdrawal from all classes.
-Exceptions to this policy may be considered on a case-by-case basis by the dean of academic success.
+Exceptions to this policy may be considered on a case-by-case basis by the Associate Vice President for Student Success.
 Grades will be assigned as either WP (withdrawn - passing and no impact on GPA) or WF (withdrawn -failing with impact on GPA).
 Withdrawn courses impact the quantitative component of SAP.